theogruner/rl_pro_telu/README.md

    * Make sure the script is the same directory as the _ddpg_ package (has acces to the required package).
    * The noise should extend the _Noise_ class in _noise.py_ (contain a _reset_ and _iteration_ function)
-   * Following examples basicly covers previous examples functionality
+   * Following examples cover previous examples functionality

         ```python
         import gym